ghsaboias/autogen/README.md

 This will initiate a conversation between User Proxy and Assistant.

+Check the coding directory for files created by Agents.

 ## Note

 This application is designed for demonstration purposes and showcases the use of conversational AI in Python.
 It does not include error handling or production-level features.